Test in a live environment

 After setting up project location and environment details and clicking Create you'll enter PyCharm's interface.
 Here, you'll find your project's structure and code files.
 This is your workspace for managing and developing your project.
 Python 3.9 is the version used in this guide.

 The Python library IronPDF commonly interfaces with .NET 6.0.
-Therefore, to effectively utilize IronPDF Python, your computer must be equipped with the .NET 6.0 runtime.
+Therefore, to effectively utilize IronPDF for Python, your computer must be equipped with the .NET 6.0 runtime.

-You have to install the "ironpdf" package to work with .pdf files, including creating, editing, and opening them.
+You have to install the "ironpdf" package to work with PDF files, including creating, editing, and opening them.
 To do this in PyCharm, open the terminal window and enter this command:

 pip install ironpdf

-Refer to the screenshot below for the ironpdf package installation.
+Refer to the screenshot below for the ironpdf

-The IronPDF Python library efficiently transforms PDF pages into PDF page objects, streamlining the process of extracting textual content from PDF files.
+The IronPDF for Python library efficiently transforms PDF pages into PDF page objects, streamlining the process of extracting textual content from PDF files.

 In this example, the process of extracting text from an existing PDF using IronPDF is demonstrated.
 In this case, the below PDF document is utilized for this demonstration.